Smoking meat should be fun, but if you’re just getting started it can feel like there is way too much you have to learn.

 Everyone makes mistakes when learning to barbecue.

 Even the most experienced cooks can probably tick off more than one of these mistakes.
-Hopefully you can learn a few things to avoid but don’t get discouraged if your barbecue isn’t perfect first time.
+Hopefully, you can learn a few things to avoid but don’t get discouraged if your barbecue isn’t perfect the first time.

 Do you agree with this list?
 I’d love it if you could share the biggest smoking mistake you’ve ever made in a comment below.